San Diego Zest FC Women

-San Diego Zest FC Women is an American soccer team in San Diego, California, United States.
-The club was founded in 2017 and is owned and operated by San Diego Sports Authority, a sports management company.
-Zest FC Women will compete in the Women's Premier Soccer League starting in 2018.
+San Diego Zest FC Women is an American soccer team based in San Diego, California.
+The club was founded in 2017.
+It is owned and operated by San Diego Sports Authority, a sports management company.
+Zest FC Women competes in the Women's Premier Soccer League.

 History

 San Diego Zest FC Women was founded as an extension of its parent club, San Diego Zest FC, which competes in the Premier Development League and its brother team, San Diego Zest FC 2, which competes in the United Premier Soccer League.
 On May 22, 2017, the Women's Premier Soccer League announced that it had awarded the franchise to San Diego Zest Women.